 Art Stands with Refugee Women 2019

 At a time of heightened consideration for women’s rights, drawing attention to refugee women and girls is all the more fundamental.
-To celebrate the strength, the economic empowerment and the social participation of refugee women and girls, the 2019 edition of the “Art Stands with Refugees” project is entirely dedicated to their cause.
-The event will take place on 12 June 2019 in Basel.
+To celebrate the strength, the economic empowerment and the social participation of refugee women and girls, the 2019 edition of the «Art Stands with Refugees» project was entirely dedicated to their cause.
+The event took place on 12 June 2019 in Basel.

 «There are 68.5 million forcibly displaced people in the world today.
 It is an intolerable number which demonstrates a colossal failure of politics.
 We must find ways to offer refugees a home, a new life.
 What is the meaning of humanity if we fail?
 Art and culture offer society essential spaces of freedom that have unfortunately become too rare nowadays.
 Let us welcome them here, among us, in these spaces.
 Perhaps the world will follow us?«